mikeraab/docker001/Participant-Guide.md

 <img src=images/005-docker-terms.jpg />

-Additionally, the Docker Engine is the core piece of technology that allows you to run containers.
-A in order for a container to run on any Linux host, at a minimum, the Docker Engine needs to be installed.
+Additionally, the Docker Engine is THE core piece of technology that allows you to run containers.
+In order for a container to run on any Linux host, at a minimum, the Docker Engine needs to be installed.
+Then the container can run on any Linux host where Docker Engine is installed, providing the benefit of portability, without doing any application specific configuration changes on each host.

 <img src=images/004-docker-engine.jpg />